Lockheed C-130 Hercules: Military

 In the Indo-Pakistani War of 1965, the No. 6 Transport Squadron of the Pakistan Air Force modified its C-130Bs for use as bombers to carry up to 20,000 lb of bombs on pallets.
-These improvised bombers were used to hit Indian targets such as bridges, heavy artillery positions, tank formations, and troop concentrations, though they were largely unsuccessful.
+These improvised bombers were used to hit Indian targets such as bridges, heavy-artillery positions, tank formations, and troop concentrations, though they were largely unsuccessful.

 C-130 Hercules were used in the Battle of Kham Duc in 1968, when the North Vietnamese Army forced U.S.-led forces to abandon the Kham Duc Special Forces Camp.

-In October 1968, a C-130Bs from the 463rd Tactical Airlift Wing dropped a pair of M-121 10,000 lb bombs that had been developed for the massive Convair B-36 Peacemaker bomber but had never been used.
-The U.S. Army and U.S. Air Force resurrected the huge weapons as a means of clearing landing zones for helicopters and in early 1969 the 463rd commenced Commando Vault missions.
+In October 1968, C-130Bs from the 463rd Tactical Airlift Wing dropped a pair of M-121 10,000 lb bombs that had been developed for the massive Convair B-36 Peacemaker bomber, but had never been used.
+The U.S. Army and USAF resurrected the huge weapons as a means of clearing landing zones (LZs) for helicopters, and in early 1969, the 463rd commenced Commando Vault missions.
 Although the stated purpose of Commando Vault was to clear LZs, they were also used on enemy base camps and other targets.